 By skipping real-time calls to external systems, these solutions can sometimes produce a label in under a second, especially when printing orders one at a time at a packing station.
 If you're just handling a single order, waiting 2–3 seconds for an API to fetch live rates and create a label can feel like an eternity.

-Let’s zoom out and look at how most fulfillment operations actually run.
 If you’re processing in batches, which is the case for an increasing number of fulfillment centers, that 2–3 second delay is virtually irrelevant.
 With cloud-based solutions like techSHIP by Techdinamics, you can take advantage of parallel processing.
 This means that a batch of, say, 200 orders can be handled in the blink of an eye.
 In such setups, that perceived delay simply disappears.

 To mitigate latency in one-by-one processing scenarios, techSHIP also offers some pre-processing strategies.
 If an order follows a predictable pattern (e.g., same weight, dimensions, and destination zone), the system can grab the rate and label even before the order arrives at the packing station.
 This means the label prints right away, often beating table-based systems in terms of perceived speed.